ut7/killing-me-softly-with-this-pair/English/killingMeSoftlyWithThisPair.md

 _(A table.
 Behind the table, a huge portrait of "the Coach".
 The one who is never seen, but whose presence weighs, as the statue of the Commendatore.
 On the table, a computer, a video projector.
 The computer is plugged into the video projector, the audience can therefore see what JONATHAN and EMMANUEL are typing.
 JONATHAN is writing a program.
 Enters EMMANUEL.
 JONATHAN keeps on writing during the introductory text.)_

+`(In case the pair performs the anagrams kata, text written in this fashion indicates possible steps at given moments.)`

 **EMMANUEL**
 Good day to you, and thank you for coming so numerous.
 Today we shall talk about a topic that concerns us all, and I am weighing my words.
 A topic that, unfortunately, too often remains taboo.
 How many teams, indeed, have wanted to honour scrupulously Saint Beck and apply His words to the letter: "All production code is written with two people looking at one machine, with one keyboard and one mouse...
 If two people pair in the morning, in the afternoon they might easily be paired with other folks."
 And the rascal adds: "More often, anyone on the team will do as a partner."
 More often, indeed.
 For how many coders have found themselves in that impossible situation where they had to put up with what we will politely call "the Other".
 That infernal other, who does not understand a bit of how one operates, or worse, who understands everything when one does not understand anything anymore, with their irritating impatience and their slight condescension, which keeps one awake at night, which makes one feel sorry not to have become an architect, a certifier, or better yet, a Product Owner.